-After the signing process is done and the documents has been signed you will get an output document.
+After the signing process is completed and the documents have been signed you will get an output document.
 The most common type of end result after a signing process is an electronically signed PDF, called "PDF Advanced Electronic Signature" (PAdES).
 The signed PDF (PAdES) contains information about the digital signature and is cryptographically sealed and protected against tampering.

 The PDF document can be opened in regular PDF readers and will in readers such as Adobe Reader show that the document is electronically signed and sealed.

-One of the advantages of Signicat's signing solution is that you can choose to always have a PDF (PAdES) regardless of which signing method the end-user has selected.
-Some signing methods can natively return various formats such as XML and Signed Data Objects (SDO), but through Signicat this is standardized into a PDF (PAdES) unless you explicitly request another format.
+One of the advantages of Signicat's electronic signature solution is that you can choose to always have a PDF (PAdES) regardless of which signing method the end-user has selected.
+Some signing methods can natively return various formats such as XML and Signed Data Objects (SDO), but through Signicat this is standardised into a PDF (PAdES) unless you explicitly request another format.

 Below you can read more about the three result alternatives:

 The XAdES format contains information about the end-user, the original document and the digital signature that is applied.
 It also contains proof of the authentication that the end-user performed.
 Additionally it contains a log of important interactions that took place during the signing ceremony such as the user viewing the document, consenting to the content and performing the authentication.

 The XAdES can be packed and results in a PAdES.

 Packaging one or more XAdES files results in a PAdES.
 To obtain a PAdES it is therefore required that the used signing method creates a XAdES output instead of the third-party format.